• Skip to primary navigation

 Did you know that you can make an incredibly delicious homemade tomato soup with tinned tomatoes?
 Blended up with some stock, onion and seasoning, and you have yourself a delicious hearty and warming soup ready in under 15 minutes.
 Even better, it's gluten free and can be vegan.

-We love homemade soup, you really can't beat it, but sometimes we just don't have an hour to spend chopping everything up and letting it bubble away.
 This easy tomato soup is the perfect balance between homemade soup, and tinned soup.
 Because, it's a homemade soup made from tins.

 Looking for some other ways to use tinned tomatoes?
 Why not try our Easy Pizza Sauce, Chickpea and Spinach Curry, Tomato Baked Risotto, or Slow Cooker Chicken Curry.